turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

 Your terminal should display the contents of `config.json`.

 * In order to mine TurtleCoin, we tell xmrig what algorithm you want to mine.
-Look for the `"algo":` setting and set it to `"algo": "cryptonight-pico/trtl",`
+Look out for the `"algo":` setting and set it to `"algo": "cryptonight-pico/trtl",`

 * In place of `"url": "donate.v2.xmrig.com:3333",` you'll need to choose a pool to mine towards.
 Make sure to choose the right port.
 You can check the full list of pools [here](https://github.com/turtlecoin/turtlecoin/wiki/pools).